learn-co-students/module-3-code-challenge-round-1-sea01-dtsc-ft-051120-mod-3-code-challenge-1593616902/README.md

 Because we intend to use a model with regularization, the feature magnitudes need to be scaled in order to avoid overly penalizing the features that happen to have larger magnitudes.
 Use the sklearn `StandardScaler` ([documentation here](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)) to scale all of the features.
 It is okay if you lose the feature names at this stage.

 If you are getting stuck at this step, skip it.
-You can modify the model hyperparameters so it will be able to converge without scaling, although the performance will be worse.
+You can increase the `max_iter` hyperparameter of the logistic regression model so it will be able to converge without scaling, although the performance will be worse.
+Keep in mind whether or not you scaled the data in your final analysis.

 ### Modeling